Adappt-Intelligence-Inc/libra/doc/API.md

 2. All User Info and Device information are in Json Format.

-3. Post Rest APIs for Creation, Put for Updation and Delete for deletion.
+3. POST Method for Creation, PUT for Updation and DELETE for deletion.

 4. Generated temporary security credentials.
 Temporary security credentials include an access key ID and a secret access key, but they also include a security token that indicates when the credentials expire.
 After they expire, they're no longer valid.
+Check [Postman API](Api_Test.pdf)